I'm Tanya Love, I have been a teacher of Yoga for well over a decade and

-I'm Tanya Love, I teach Yoga and am a practitioner and teacher of Hakomi
+I am also a practitioner and teacher of Hakomi

-To book into an online Yoga class, clinic or workshop please use the online booking page
+To book into one of my regular online Yoga classes please use the online booking page

 To book a Hakomi session or a Yoga one-to-one please email me

-Hakomi sessions are £60 per hour and Yoga one-to-ones start from £80 per hour
+Hakomi sessions are £60 per hour and Yoga one-to-ones are £80 per hour

 (concessions for both are available upon request)